Move to CaymanFree Relocation Checklist

 How strata ownership works

-When you buy a condo in Cayman, you own your individual unit and a share of the common property (grounds, pool, parking, lobby, elevators, etc.) through a strata corporation.
-Every owner in the complex is a member of this corporation and has voting rights on how common areas are maintained and budgeted.
+When you buy a condo in Cayman, you own your individual strata lot and a share of the common property (grounds, pool, parking, lobby, elevators, etc.) through a strata corporation.
+The strata plan and bylaws are registered with the Land Registry, so buyers should review the registered documents rather than relying only on listing copy or verbal summaries.

 • You own your unit (registered at the Land Registry with a unique block and parcel number).